 State and provincial agencies in New York, Québec, and Vermont have several key roles in protecting the Basin’s resources.
 They administer a number of critically important resource management programs, including water-quality protection programs, wetlands protection programs, fish and wildlife management programs, and recreation and cultural resource programs, among others.
 The states and province also provide technical and financial assistance.
 The New York State Department of Environmental Conservation (NYSDEC), the Québec Ministère du Développement durable, de l’Environnement et de la Lutte contre les changements climatiques (Ministry of Sustainable Development, Environment and the Fight against Climate Change – QCMDDELCC), and the Vermont Agency of Natural Resources (VTANR) have major roles in implementation.
 Visit our Links page for a complete list of State and Provincial partners.

 While many of the activities necessary to implement the management plan need to occur at the local and state levels, environmental restoration in the Lake Champlain Basin requires support from a variety of federal agencies.
 US federal agencies have taken a vital role in providing support for plan implementation.
 Several federal agencies have signed a Memorandum of Understanding to facilitate their cooperation and coordination through the LCBP.
 In October 2001, the LCBP Federal Agencies Work Group was established to coordinate among the federal agencies funding or conducting work in the Basin.
-Their activities are summarized in the 2017 Partners in Action – Federal Agencies at Work in the Lake Champlain Basin.

 A clear understanding of the natural systems of Lake Champlain and the Basin is critical to implementing the Opportunities for Action management plan.
 Academic institutions, research organizations, and cooperative programs conduct vital research that provides a better understanding of lakewide problems and emerging issues.
 These organizations also help to educate students, teachers, and other citizens about Lake issues.